Windows - OpenTelemetry Collector

 Sample queries

-This sample metrics query is from the Host Metric - CPU dashboard > CPU User Time panel.
+This is a sample metrics query from the CPU User Time panel in the Host Metric - CPU dashboard.

-This sample log query is from the Windows - Overview dashboard > System Restarts panel.
+This is a sample log query from the System Restarts panel in the Windows - Overview dashboard.

 %"sumo.datasource"=windows "\"channel\":\"Security\""